keatinl1/Haar-Transform/README.md

 HiHi = 𝑎 − 𝑏 − 𝑐 + d\\
 ```

-These equations are implemented as so:
+These equations are implemented using the following lines of code:

 ```matlab
 %% Haar transform quantised, then inverse Haar